 The plant attracts prey with sweet nectar and bright colors.
 The bright red color in the trap mimics a flower.
 Confused and hungry insects end up inside the traps.

 When your plant shows the perfect color combination, then you can focus on feeding it.
 If you placed your plant outside, it can catch its own bugs.
 But indoors, Venus flytraps struggle to capture prey.
 To ensure the plant continues to thrive, I recommend feeding them once every month during the growing season.
-You can learn how to feed a Venus flytrap with this short guide: Venus Flytrap Feeding GuideOpens in a new tab..
+You can learn how to feed a Venus flytrap with this short guide: Venus Flytrap Feeding Guide.

 The plant will conserve the colors as long as the environment does not change and it will have access to more nutrients thanks to the bugs.